The definitive guide to streaming services in Ireland

 Prime Video allows subscribers to stream in HD, 4K, and even 4K Ultra HD (for more recent additions to the catalogue) at no extra cost.
 To check what TV shows or movies are compatible with 4K or HDR streaming just click into your selection and the presence of the little 4K or HDR icon will let you know.

-Amazon has also started dipping its toes into the live sports world.
-In recent years it has bought rights to show Premiership football, top-tier tennis, and NFL football.
+Amazon has also started dipping its toes into live sport.
+In recent years it has bought rights to show Premiership football, top-tier tennis tournaments, and NFL football.
 However the sports licence agreements change regularly and are often country specific.
 So check carefully before signing up to see what sporting action is currently on offer to viewers in Ireland if this is something that's of interest to you.

 3. NOW